BALLYGOWAN FLUTE BAND

 Carl Maria von Weber was born in Eutin in the North West of Germany.
 He received his first instruction from his father, who had dreams of his son becoming a child prodigy like Mozart.
 By the time Carl was four years old, he was singing and playing the piano.
 He continued to study under several different musicians, and he published his first compositions when he was 12.

 The family moved around a lot, and indeed, in later life, Carl did as well.
 He held a number of posts including director of Dresden opera, where he contributed to German opera as opposed to the traditional Italian.
-He wrote perhaps his most famous piano piece Invitation to a Dance in 1819, and his opera Freischütz, which was a great hit, in 1821.
+He wrote perhaps his most famous piano piece Invitation to a Dance in 1819 (apparently a birthday gift for his wife), and his opera Freischütz, which was a great hit, in 1821.
 In 1824, Weber received an invitation from The Royal Opera in London, where he composed and premiered his opera Oberon in 1826.

 Weber was one of the first composers to be recognised as from the new Romantic school, and in his time, he was pianist, guitarist, conductor, composer and critic.
 He died of TB and was initially buried in London, but later, his remains were moved to Dresden.
 He also left an unfinished opera (The Three Pintos) which was eventually finished by Mahler, and premiered in Leipzig in 1888.